-- 35. The Vicar may give written permission to the owner of a memorial for the cleaning, repair and renovation, altering of or adding to the inscription, of a memorial of up to 50 years old, including the temporary removal of a memorial for these purposes.
-The cleaning, repair and renovation of memorials must be in accordance with Church Buildings Council and Historic England Guidelines and the memorial must still comply with these Regulations.
-Works to memorials over 50 years old will require a faculty. - 36.
+- 35. The Vicar may give written permission for the cleaning, repair, renovation, altering or adding to the inscription of a memorial, including the temporary removal of a memorial for these purposes.
+Cleaning must be carried out in accordance with Church Buildings Council Guidelines. - 36.
 The Vicar may remove or authorise the removal of any flowers, and any temporary receptacle or vase containing them, if they are: - a.
 Wilted or dead (in the case of real flowers); or - b.
 Broken, damaged or otherwise unsightly (in the case of artificial flowers). - 37.
-Small items, such as models or soft toys, and seasonal tributes, other than flowers, should not be placed in churchyards without permission.
-The Vicar may, at her or his discretion and on such conditions as she or he may impose, authorise such items to be placed and left on a grave for such period not exceeding a year from the last interment or two months from their placement as she or he may determine.
-If such items are placed on a grave, the Vicar may remove and dispose of or authorise the removal and disposal of such items from the churchyard, however long the items have been present, at any time after the authority granted has expired, or sooner if the items have become broken or unsightly, on condition that: - a.
+Small items, such as models or soft toys are sometimes placed in churchyards without authorisation.
+The Vicar may remove or authorise the removal of such items from a grave once a year has passed from the latest interment in it or two months have passed since the items were placed in the churchyard (whichever is later), on condition that: - a.
 The items are retained for two months before their disposal; and - b.
-Upon removal, notice is given to the relatives of the deceased and/or left at the grave that the items have been removed from the grave, where they are being kept and when they will be disposed of, so that they can be collected, if required.
+Notice is given to the relatives of the deceased and/or left at the grave that the items have been removed from the grave and where they are being kept, so that they can be collected, if required.